sysfce2/godot-docs/classes/class_projectsettings.rst

 :ref:`bool<class_bool>` **rendering/2d/snap/snap_2d_transforms_to_pixel** = ``false``

 If ``true``, :ref:`CanvasItem<class_CanvasItem>` nodes will internally snap to full pixels.
 Useful for low-resolution pixel art games.
-Their position can still be sub-pixel, but the decimals will not have effect.
+Their position can still be sub-pixel, but the decimals will not have effect as the position is rounded.
 This can lead to a crisper appearance at the cost of less smooth movement, especially when :ref:`Camera2D<class_Camera2D>` smoothing is enabled.

 \ **Note:** This property is only read when the project starts.
 To toggle 2D transform snapping at runtime, use :ref:`RenderingServer.viewport_set_snap_2d_transforms_to_pixel<class_RenderingServer_method_viewport_set_snap_2d_transforms_to_pixel>` on the root :ref:`Viewport<class_Viewport>` instead.

 \ **Note:** :ref:`Control<class_Control>` nodes are snapped to the nearest pixel by default.
 This is controlled by :ref:`gui/common/snap_controls_to_pixels<class_ProjectSettings_property_gui/common/snap_controls_to_pixels>`.

+\ **Note:** It is not recommended to use this setting together with :ref:`rendering/2d/snap/snap_2d_vertices_to_pixel<class_ProjectSettings_property_rendering/2d/snap/snap_2d_vertices_to_pixel>`, as movement may appear even less smooth.
+Prefer only enabling this setting instead.

 .. rst-class:: classref-item-separator